hackclub/winter/alialiwa2005.md

 Step 19: Experiment & hack with Kubernetes!
 Congrats on building your private cloud!

+Step 20: Overclock! (or underclock, if you want to achieve even more energy efficiency)...
-Step 20: Install monitoring software, deploy your own websites, block ads on your network with PiHole, link to rgb lights, pair with other projects, create a custom case... perhaps you'd want to program and attach some status leds via the pis' GPIO pins...
-Whichever path you choose to travel with this build, you can HACK! :)
+Install monitoring software, deploy your own websites, block ads on your network with your own PiHole-powered DNS, link to rgb lights (or even full on RGB desktop fans, or go crazy with liquid cooling!), pair with other projects, create a custom case...
+Perhaps you'd want to program and attach some status leds via the pis' GPIO pins...
+Maybe you'd like to upgrade from SDcards to faster USB3 drives....
+Like machine learning?
+Why not try to create a mini neural network with your cluster!

+Whichever path you choose to travel with this build, you can always HACK! :)

 ## Budget